Translation: Tiryak- swaying; bhujang- serpent, snake; asana- posture.

 - Stretches chest and lungs, shoulders, and abdomen

-- Stimulates abdominal organs like liver and kidney, stimulates appetite, alleviates constipation.
+- Stimulates abdominal organs like the liver and kidney, stimulates appetite and alleviates constipation.

 - Soothes sciatica

 - Therapeutic for asthma as it deepens breathing.

 - Traditional texts say that Bhujangasana increases body heat, destroys disease, and awakens kundalini.

 - It tones the ovaries and the uterus and helps in menstrual and some other gynecological problems.

 - Back injury